Book Review: My Brother’s Husband, by Gengoroh Tagame

 Yaichi is a work-at-home suburban dad in contemporary Tokyo; formerly married to Natsuki, father to their young daughter, Kana.
 Their lives suddenly change with the arrival at their doorstep of a hulking, affable Canadian name Mike Flanagan, who declares himself the widower of Yaichi’s estranged gay twin, Ryoji.
 Mike is on a quest to explore Ryoji’s past, and the family reluctantly but dutifully takes him in.
 What follows is an unprecedented and heartbreaking look at the state of a largely still-closeted Japanese gay culture: how it’s been affected by the West, and how the next generation can change the preconceptions about it and prejudices against it.

 This manga tackles a lot of things, specifically through the lens of Japanese culture and their societal norms, which in comparison to Western culture, is very rigid.
-It shows how foreigners are treated, how tattoos are taboo in their culture, and that, even though many Japanese people aren’t vocally homophobic, they insist on not talking about homosexual life styles and simply ignore it, which is just as bad and harmful.
+It shows how foreigners are treated, how tattoos are taboo in their culture, and that, even though many Japanese people aren’t vocally homophobic, they insist on not talking about homosexual lifestyles and simply ignore it, which is just as bad and harmful in some cases.
 Yaichi has a realization that the reason they grew distant wasn’t because his twin changed, it was because he changed once Ryoji told him he was gay.
 He thought he was being respectful by not talking about it, but it simply made the two grow apart.

 Kana instantly loves her bear of an uncle from Canada, Mike.
 Seeing Kana’s immediate acceptance and love for Mike juxtaposed to Yaichi hesitation towards him allows the reader to experience Yaichi’s steady character growth over the two large volumes.
 This growth is also literally illustrated in the manga, as there are a few scenes where the reader gets to see what Yaichi is thinking versus what he actually says: